 - 1P3 Young's Module (formative only)

-- 1P6 Thermal Analysis
+- 1P5 Bubble Raft

 - 1P8 Electrode Potential of Solutions

-Your laboratory notebook entries will be summatively assessed; for each of the eight practicals a maximum mark of 3 will be available for these notebook entries.
+Your laboratory notebook entries will be summatively assessed; for each of the eight practicals a maximum mark of 3 will be awarded for these notebook entries.
 An example of the marking scheme to be used in the assessment of the lab notebook entries is available at Appendix L. Formative feedback will be provided on each summatively assessed piece of work.